mu-arch/skyfolder/README.md

 Skyfolder is a secure, self-contained, portable, HTTP/Bittorrent server that serves a local folder on your computer as a website and torrent for immediate file-sharing with friends, colleagues, or just yourself.
 Made for busy people that want to share files NOW, and don't want to remember how to configure anything.
 Auto-negotiates with your router to automate port-forwarding.
 Ships with good defaults and includes a built-in management graphical interface for permissions, etc.

 No need to install anything.
 SkyFolder is a single portable executable file.
-[Take me to the install link!](#how-to-install)
+[Take me to the download link!](#how-to-install)

 Skyfolder Discord: https://discord.gg/VBMe2rcYb6